Tutorial: Proactive remediations

 - Devices must be Azure AD joined or hybrid Azure AD joined and meet one of the following conditions:

-Proactive remediations also requires the licensing for Endpoint analytics and one of the following licenses for the enrolled devices:
+Proactive remediations requires the licensing for Endpoint analytics and also requires users of the devices to have one of the following licenses:

 For Proactive remediations, the user needs permissions appropriate to their role under the Device configurations category.
 Permissions in the Endpoint Analytics category aren't needed if the user only uses Proactive remediations.